rachoom/KasiCraftConnect/replit.md

-# Skills Connect - Artisan Marketplace Platform
+# Artisan Connect Far East Rand - Artisan Marketplace Platform

 ## Overview

-Skills Connect is a full-stack web application that connects customers with trusted local artisans across South Africa.
+Artisan Connect Far East Rand is a full-stack web application that connects customers with trusted local artisans in the Brakpan area and surrounding Far East Rand regions.
 The platform serves as a marketplace where users can search for verified professionals in various trades like builders, plumbers, electricians, and more.
-The application features a modern React frontend with a Node.js/Express backend, utilizing PostgreSQL for data persistence.
+The application features a modern React frontend with a Node.js/Express backend, utilizing external Supabase PostgreSQL for data persistence.

 ## System Architecture